sriramdasbalaji/VSTS-DevOps-Labs/eclipse/readme.md

 * Full access to TFS agile tools, work items, and issue tracking capabilities allowing you to add, edit and query work items
 * Full access to TFS Build functionality including the ability to create Ant, Maven, or Gradle based builds in TFS, publish JUnit test results into TFS or Visual Studio Team Services, monitor progress and handle results.
 This is fully compatible with all Team Foundation Build types including Gated Check-in and Continuous Integration Builds.

+1. Open Eclipse from the Launcher by clicking on the **Eclipse** icon from the panel below

-The plugin can be acquired and installed in the following ways"
+1. Click **OK** to select the default folder for the workspace The plugin can be acquired and installed in the following ways"

 1. Eclipse MarketPlace:  The plug-in is freely available on the Eclipse Marketplace -https://marketplace.eclipse.org/content/team-explorer-everywhere.
 To install it from the marketplace, you can drag the **install** button to a running Eclipse or install it using the Help /|Eclipse Marketplace option